ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Client Criteria

-Using the aggregation criteria "Client" it's possible to aggregate the live flows by the clients and undertstand the amount of flows, traffic and hosts having a particular client.
+Using the aggregation criteria "Client" it's possible to aggregate the live flows by the clients and understand the amount of flows, traffic and hosts having a particular client.
 By clicking on the icon at the left of the client, the user is going to jump to the live flow page with the selected client filtered.
 Instead, by clicking on the client, the user is going to jump to the host_details page of the selected client.